Audio sample number 29, and then we'll get to number four in an order.

 A new cut of up to 5% will be made in state spending, which Governor Doyle said will force the layoff of about 700 other workers.

-Union members realize they're not Immune from bigger economic forces.
+Union members realize they're not immune from bigger economic forces.

 They would like to see private contractors who do business with the state make similar concessions, said Brian Kennedy, president of the American Federation of Teachers Wisconsin.

-The state should assure that no contracting of uh work performed by state employees can take place while there's a hiring freeze or layoffs of state employees.
+The state should assure that no contracting of work performed by state employees can take place while there's a hiring freeze or layoffs of state employees.

 Said the lawmakers will look at other ways to fill the budget.